2012 IIHF InLine Hockey World Championship: Seeding and groups

 The seeding in the preliminary round was based on the final standings at the 2011 IIHF InLine Hockey World Championship and 2011 IIHF InLine Hockey World Championship Division I. The World Championships groups are named Group A and Group B while the 2012 IIHF InLine Hockey World Championship Division I tournament use Group C and Group D, as both tournaments were held in Ingolstadt, Germany.
-The teams were grouped accordingly by seeding at the previous year's tournament (in parenthesis is the corresponding seeding):
+The teams were grouped accordingly by seeding at the previous year's tournament (in parentheses is the corresponding seeding):